Keeshond

 The Keeshond (/ˈkeɪshɒnd/ KAYSS-hond, plur.
 Keeshonden) is a medium-sized dog with a plush, two-layer coat of silver and black fur with a ruff and a curled tail.
-The Keeshond is descended from the ancient artic dogs.
 Their closest relatives are the German spitzes such as the Großspitz (Large Spitz), Mittelspitz (Medium Spitz), Kleinspitz (Miniature Spitz), Zwergspitz (Dwarf-Spitz) or Pomeranian.

 The Keeshond was previously known as the Dutch Barge Dog, as it was frequently seen on barges traveling the canals and rivers of the Netherlands.
 The Keeshond was the symbol of the Patriot faction in the Netherlands during political unrest in the years immediately preceding the French Revolution.

 In the late 19th century, the breed was developed in England from imports obtained in both the Netherlands and Germany.
 In 1930, the Keeshond was first registered with the American Kennel Club.

 Description

 Appearance

 A member of the spitz group of dogs, the Keeshond in American Kennel Club (AKC) standard is 17 in to 18 in tall and 19.25 in ± 2.4 in in the Fédération Cynologique Internationale (FCI) standard and weighs 30 lb to 40 lb.
 Sturdily built, they have a typical spitz appearance.
 Neither coarse nor refined, they have a wedge-shaped head, medium-length muzzle with a definite stop, small pointed ears, and an expressive face.
 The tail is tightly curled and, in profile, should be carried such that it is indistinguishable from the compact body of the dog.